Enhancing OLAP Resilience at LinkedIn: Query Workload Isolation

 Existing approaches are not directly applicable.
 Trino's allocation-time accounting blocks when memory is insufficient, conflicting with Pinot's millisecond SLAs.
 Heuristic approaches (Spark, Lucene) require per-data-structure tuning, creating a maintenance burden and extra effort to retrofit each existing customize data structure.

-We introduce sampling-based accounting that separates metric collection (per-thread, lock-free) from aggregation (centralized, periodic), as shown in Figure~\ref{fig:accounting}.
-Upon accepting a task, each worker thread establishes a context with a $\langle\text{queryID}, \text{taskID}\rangle$ pair and periodically writes CPU time and memory metrics to a per-thread region using volatile primitives.
+We introduce a sampling-based accounting framework that separates metric reporting (per-thread, lock-free) from aggregation (centralized, periodic), as shown in Figure~\ref{fig:accounting}.
+Upon accepting a task, each worker thread establishes a context with a $\langle\text{queryID}, \text{taskID}\rangle$ pair.
+During task execution, before processing each sub-chunk of data (usually a few thousand records), the worker reports CPU time and memory metrics to a per-thread region using volatile primitives.
+Algorithm~\ref{alg:sampleAndAggregate} summarizes the sampler's aggregation logic.
 Periodically, a dedicated sampler scans all threads, tracking task transitions to determine active queries and their resource consumption.
-Details described in Algorithm~\ref{alg:sampleAndAggregate}.
-This design achieves less than 0.3\% CPU overhead at 500 QPS, demonstrating fine-grained tracking without impacting latency.
+This design achieves less than 0.3\% CPU overhead at 500 QPS with a 1\,ms sampling interval and sub-0.1\,ms thread reporting interval, demonstrating fine-grained tracking without impacting latency.
+Specifically for memory, QWI samples the JVM's per-thread \texttt{getThreadAllocatedBytes} counter, which is cumulative rather than live retained heap; therefore, high-churn short-lived objects are still reflected in allocation accounting.
+This is intentional: allocation volume captures the GC pressure a query induces, not only its retained heap footprint, and both allocating and reclaiming memory consume shared system resources.
+Heap-pressure detection is handled separately using JVM-reported total heap usage, as described in Section~\ref{sec:enforcement}.